0xgh057r3c0n/ClonePhish/README.md

 ## ⚠️ **Important: Ethical Use Only!**

-`ClonePhish.py` is intended solely for educational and research purposes within controlled environments.
+`ClonePhish` is intended solely for educational and research purposes within controlled environments.
 Always ensure you have explicit permission before using this tool.
 Unauthorized use for phishing or other malicious activities is illegal and unethical.

 ## Installation